AnyBody/AMMR4-Beta/Docs/body/spine-rhythm.md

 fredom of the spine and makes the spine model easier to use without the need to specify how every vertebra should move.

-The spine rhythms is also a set of coefficients which speficies how the spine should move as function of the overall spine motion.
+The spine rhythms consists of a set of coefficients which specifies how the spine should move as function of the overall spine motion.
 The spine rhythm coefficients are documented on this page which also show how to overwrite the default coefficients with your own data.